mpv-player/mpv/DOCS/man/input.rst

     guess is very unreliable, and often the property will not be available at all, even if data is buffered.

+``demuxer-ahead-duration``
+    Approximate aheaded duration in demuxer buffer, in seconds.
+This is similar with ``demuxer-cache-duration`` but returns duration measured from current ``time-pos``.
+Also, this property returns remaining time after bufferred data in demuxer reach end-of-file.

 ``demuxer-cache-idle``
     Returns ``yes`` if the demuxer is idle, which means the demuxer cache is filled to the requested amount, and is currently not reading more data.